OpenMined/PySyft/docs/source/guides/Data Owner/Data_Owner_deploy_domain.rst

 any one of us might be able to help you.

-Step2: Launching a domain server
+Step 2: Launching a domain server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Great work, people!!
 Once you have installed all the dependencies, it is